 Pickup at the AirTrain Stations

-Some might think that it is a lot easier to pick up or drop off at the AirTrain stations, but in actuality, it is only easier if you are located near one of the stations in Jamaica or Howard Beach.
-Usually, traffic flows nicely once in the airport.
+Some might think that it is a lot easier to pick up or drop off at the AirTrain stations, but in reality, it is only easier if you are located near one of the stations in Jamaica or Howard Beach.
+Usually, traffic flows nicely once at the airport.
 The convenience of picking up or dropping off an individual with all their luggage makes door-to-door service worth it in the end.